 - These strips will look very much like zested lemon, but they will be straight rather than curled.

-- This sort of lemon peel is better for decorating baked goods, like the top of puddings or lemon meringue pie, especially when candied.
+- This sort of lemon peel is better for decorating baked goods, like the top of puddings, frosted lemon cookies, or lemon meringue pie, especially when candied.

 How to Use a Zester

 Before buying a zester, you might want to check your cheese grater.
 Many of them have a small section that is actually a zester.
 It looks like holes that are poking up, or a very fine grate.

 If your grater doesn't have a built-in zester, you may choose to invest in this inexpensive kitchen tool that helps you make pretty garnish out of any citrus fruit (lemons, limes, oranges).
 A zester makes thin, curling zest which looks nice as a garnish.
 It is a pretty inexpensive kitchen tool.
 I bought mine at the grocery store and it can be used for grating zest and also juicing citrus too.
 You use a zester by:

 - Holding the lemon in one hand and the zester in the other hand.

-- Put the zester at a 45-degree angle to the lemon and pull down while pushing slightly.
+- Put the zester at a 45-degree angle to the lemon and push down while pulling it toward you slowly.